White Castle Stuffing

 A Throwback Recipe From The 1980s

-White Castle Stuffing is a throwback recipe from the 1980s.
-Made with the iconic White Castle hamburgers, this recipe cooks up with crispy bits of stuffing on top and tender, juicy, buttery bites throughout.
+Made with the iconic sliders, this White Castle Stuffing recipe cooks up with crispy bits on top and tender, juicy, buttery bites throughout.
+It’s a classic that’s perfect for a retro holiday side or comfort food dinner anytime.

 A Recipe For The Ages